Spiritual talk #325

 When you pray, follow with your mind's eye what purpose during this prayer is in your heart.
 Is it not simply to read the prayer, or to purify the soul with it.
 If you establish the first target, you must immediately remove it and establish the second, the real one.
 The first purpose breaks down prayer and makes it a mere verbiage that God will not hear.

 During prayer, the heart must be implanted (completely surrendered) to God, so that the person praying feels in his heart the truth of the Lord's words: " he abides in Me and I in him." /Jn.
 6:56/.
 The Lord unites with us both during the prayer of the heart and after it - just as he unites with us after receiving the life-giving Mysteries.
 With this difference, that the last union (communion) is closer, more sincere (in full union), because it takes place through the very Flesh and Blood (of the Savior).
-The Lord says: " We will come to him and make a dwelling with him. " /In.
-14:23/ God's presence in us is manifested by (feeling) sweetness of heart, peace or quietness of feelings, (total, complete) contentment in oneself.
+The Lord says: "We will come unto him, and make our abode with him." / John.
+14:23 / God's presence in us is manifested by (feeling) sweetness of heart, peace or quietness of feelings, (total, complete) contentment in oneself.

 When you pray to the Lord, at the beginning of your prayer for the strengthening of faith put (calls for prayer help and assistance) all the heavenly Powers, the prophets, the apostles, the martyrs, the reverends and the righteous.
 And so, guided by their sonm, by their prayer, and himself prays to you with their faith, trust, and love.